-Due to their smaller nature, the routes on these formations are less committing than routes on the Hulk.
-During a pattern of afternoon thundershowers we managed to salvage our backpacking trip by climbing a spire each morning - usually getting down around noon, just as the rain and lightning would begin.
-For more ambitious parties, 2 or 3 of these spires can be linked in a single day.
-These spires are also much less popular than the routes on the Hulk, so expect fewer crowds, more loose rock, and overall a more adventurous outing.
+Due to their smaller size, the routes on these formations are less committing than routes on the Hulk.
+During a pattern of afternoon thundershowers we managed to salvage our backpacking trip by climbing a spire each morning - usually getting down around noon, just as the rain and lightning would roll in.
+For an ambitious party, 2 or 3 of these spires could be linked in a single day.
+These spires are also much less popular than the routes on the Hulk, so expect few crowds, more loose rock, and overall a more adventurous outing.
 Outguard Spire is probably the most popular since it makes the list for Moynier/Fiddler's "101 Classic High Sierra Climbs".
 Come with plenty of fresh webbing for updating rappel tat.

 From Bridgeport, drive south-west on Twin Lakes Road for about 14 miles.
 At Twin Lakes, just before the campground, there is an overnight parking lot on the left (near the lake).
 It is $10 for an overnight parking pass which is valid for up to 7 days.
 Wilderness permits are required for all overnight stays in the Hoover Wilderness.